 Wondering how to make your trip to Hells Canyon both thrilling, incredibly fun, yet altogether safe?
-While we’ve previously compiled a packing guide of everything you should bring for your boat tour, we’ve also put together a list of what should be left behind at home or at your motel or RV park.
+While we’ve previously compiled a packing guide of everything you should bring for your boat tour, we’ve also put together a list of what not to bring on a boat.
 To best prepare for all the adventure that lies ahead, here is what to leave behind on your Hells Canyon boat tour.

 A wide array of items can emit strong smells.
 Even if boating means that everyone is out in the open air, strong scents in the air may still be troublesome.
 If you regularly put on perfume or scented body sprays, it’s best to refrain from scenting up before the boat ride.
 These smells can attract pesky bugs or disturb those in close quarters around you.
 Use alternative sunscreens instead of a spray and refrain from lighting up cigarettes on a boat as well.
-Smoking is a dangerous fire hazard and is not permitted.
+Smoking is a dangerous fire hazard, and it’s not permitted anyway.

 Plastic Grocery Bags

-If you’re transporting food, drinks, and other personal objects to the boat, please do not transfer them on board in a plastic grocery bag.
+If you’re transporting food, drinks, and other personal objects to your Hells Canyon boat tour, please do not transfer them on board in a plastic grocery bag.
 If these plastic bags fly loose off the boat, they can pollute our rivers and be hazardous to wildlife on the water.
 We recommend carrying items in Ziploc-type bags for protection against water damage and to use sturdy cooler bags for any food items.

 Messy or Crumbly Food

-Out of all the things to leave behind on your Hells Canyon boat tour, messy snacks are what’s at the top of the list.
+Out of all the things not to bring on a boat for your Hells Canyon boat tour, messy snacks are at the top of the list.
 Our day tour stops at the beach for a lunch break, where we provide lunch and beverages for our participants.
 You are welcome to bring along your own food and drink as well, but please be mindful of your choices.
 Sweets such as chocolate melt easily, and certain crunchy snacks leave behind crumbs and residue that are not ideal for clean-up when out on the water.
 We also ask that you please do not leave trash at any of the stops, but rather leave it on board.
 We will gladly take care of it for your convenience.

 Glass Bottles and Containers